 USAF is located on the Mississippi River in Minneapolis, Minnesota.

-USAF was closed to navigation on June 9, 2015, as ordered by Section 2010 of the Water Resources Reform and Development Act of 2014.
-The U.S. Army Corps of Engineers continues to operate USAF for flood damage mitigation.
+USAF was ordered closed to navigation on June 9, 2015, under Section 2010 of the Water Resources Reform and Development Act of 2014.

 Section 216 of the Flood Control Act of 1970 allows the Corps to study completed projects or their operation when found advisable due to significantly changed physical or economic conditions.
 Federal property disposal is managed by the General Services Administration as governed by federal law.

-The cost of the study is funded under the investigation appropriation.
+The cost of disposition studies are funded under the investigation appropriation.